celerbuild/celerbuild/README.md

 - Follow us on [X (Twitter)](https://x.com/CelerBuild)
 - Star and watch this repository on [GitHub](https://github.com/celerbuild/celerbuild)

-### Documentation
-For detailed information on how to use CelerBuild, please visit our [Documentation](https://celerbuild.com/docs/).

 ### Support
 If you need help or have any questions, you can:
 - Check our [FAQ](https://celerbuild.com/docs/faq)
 - Open an [issue](https://github.com/celerbuild/celerbuild/issues) for bug reports or feature requests
 - Email us at [hi@celerbuild.com](mailto:hi@celerbuild.com) for direct support

+## Pricing
+CelerBuild offers flexible pricing plans to suit different needs.
+For more information about our Standard and Pro plans, please visit our [pricing page](https://celerbuild.com/pricing).

 We appreciate your feedback and contributions to make CelerBuild better!